makebacappiello/product-feedback-app/README.md

 ## 👋 Welcome!

-Imagine you are a freelance full-stack developer who has just been hired by a new client: a startup that is building a new product.
+Imagine you are a freelance full-stack developer who has just been hired by a new client: a startup generically called "My Company" that is building a new product.

 Your client wants you to build a Product Feedback application, where customers can view and submit feedback about how to improve the product.